 Although it is often possible to continue training with a Gilmore’s groin the condition is likely to get gradually worse.
 Conservative treatment involves strengthening the muscles of the pelvic region with a focus on core strengthening.
 See a sports injury professional and/or surgeon who can make an accurate diagnosis.

-For athletes that have not responded to a thorough rehabilitation program, surgery is indicated, which is usually successful.
-Following surgery, a 4 to 6 week rehabilitation period is usually required before returning to play.
-The rehabilitation program will be aimed at gradually improving the strength and flexibility of the pelvic muscles and will avoid sudden twisting and turning movements which may aggravate the injury.
+Following surgery, you can expect a 4 to 6 week rehabilitation period before returning to play.
+The aim of rehabilitation is to gradually improving the strength and flexibility of the pelvic muscles.
+In particular you should avoid sudden twisting and turning movements which may aggravate the injury.

-Physiotherapy for Gilmore’s Groin has changed throughout the years as originally it was only the professional sportsman that was operated on and they had daily access to a physiotherapist.
+Physiotherapy for Gilmore’s Groin has changed throughout the years.
+Originally only professional athletes would have an operation.
+This is because they had daily access to a physiotherapist.
 The key to recovery after the operation is related to rehabilitation, the key being that the fitter the patient is before the operation, the quicker they will recover.

-The muscles to be strengthened are known as the core muscles and include Transversus abdominis and Multifidus.
+Your core muscles are the ones which need strengthening.
+These include Transversus abdominis and Multifidus.
 These act as stabilizing muscles for the trunk and pelvis.
 The Transversus abdominis muscle stabilizes the trunk by acting as a natural corset and the Multifidus muscles run along the spine attaching to the vertebrae.
 It is usual to contract both of these muscles together to increase the stability of the spinal column.

 First, you should learn how to contract, or ‘engage’ your core muscles.
 You can then gradually progress the difficulty of exercises you perform whilst maintaining core contraction.